harvester/harvesterhci.io/versioned_docs/version-0.2.0/installation/pxe-boot-install.md

 ### Serve the iPXE program

-Download the iPXE uefi program from http://boot.ipxe.org/ipxe.efi and make `ipxe.efi` can be downloaded from the HTTP server. e.g.:
+Download the iPXE uefi program from http://boot.ipxe.org/ipxe.efi and make `ipxe.efi` can be downloaded from the HTTP server, for example:

 ```bash
 cd /usr/share/nginx/html/harvester/